-He often portrayed himself as the only man who could hold Yemen together.
-In February, in the early days of the months-long popular campaign to drive him from office, Saleh portrayed the opposition as a conspiracy to destroy the country - a theme he has struck often during his decades in power.
+Saleh often portrayed himself as the only man who could hold Yemen together.
+In the early days of the months-long popular campaign to drive him from office, he portrayed the opposition as a conspiracy to destroy the country - a theme he has often struck to during his decades in power.

 "There is a conspiracy against Yemen's unity and territorial integrity," he told a group of senior military officers.
 "We have served to preserve the republican regime with every drop of blood we have."

-But his reign was also defined by charges of corruption and mismanagement: At the onset of the uprising, Yemen was one of the poorest countries in the world, with widespread unemployment and persistent inflation.
-Its billions of dollars in oil revenues embezzled or wasted.
-Forty percent of Yemen's population lived on less than $2 per day.
+But his reign was also defined by charges of corruption and mismanagement: At the onset of the uprising, Yemen was one of the poorest countries in the world, with widespread unemployment and persistent inflation, its billions of dollars in oil revenues embezzled or wasted.
+Forty percent of Yemen's population lived on less than $2 a day.

 Saleh was born in 1946 in the town of Bayt al-Ahmar, a member of the Sanhan tribe.
 His early career was spent in the military.
 He fought for the republican government in North Yemen's civil war, which pitted the Saudi-backed remnants of the monarchy against the Egyptian-sponsored republicans.

-He remained in the army until 1978, when he transfered into politics.
+He remained in the army until 1978, when he transferred into politics.
 He took over Yemen after the former president was assassinated, and never relinquished the post.

 Expectations for his presidency were low.
-An estimate from the US Central Intelligence Agency predicted that he would not last six months in office.
+An estimate from the CIA predicted that he would not last six months in office.
 But he held on, consolidating power within the ruling General People's Congress (GPC) and buying the support of the country's fractious tribes.
 He was re-elected in 1982, and again in 1988.

-After his ouster, the UN Security Council found that he amassed between $32bn and $60bn through corruption during his 33 years in power.
-The 2015 UN report stated that Saleh's assets were stashed in at least 20 countries, and the team planned on investigating the former leader's connections with businessmen, who were helping him hide the funds.
+After his removal, the UN Security Council found that he had amassed between $32bn and $60bn through corruption during his 33 years in power.
+The 2015 report stated that Saleh's assets were stashed in at least 20 countries, and the team planned on investigating the former leader's connections with businessmen, who were helping him hide the funds.

-Saleh's failures as president fuelled months of popular protests which began in January, shortly after the ouster of Tunisian president Zine El Abidine Ben Ali.
-Protesters spent months camped in front of Sanaa University, where they erected tents and chanted for his resignation.
+Saleh's failures as president fuelled months of popular protests which began in January 2011, shortly after the removal of Tunisian president Zine El Abidine Ben Ali.
+Protesters spent months camped in front of Sanaa University, where they erected tents and chanted for Saleh's resignation.
 Demonstrations also spread to several other Yemeni cities, with the southern city of Taiz emerging as an epicentre.
 The turnout at some rallies reached hundreds of thousands of people.